puppetlabs/bolt/documentation/writing_plans.md

 ## Plan location

 Bolt content follows the same directory structure as Puppet modules.
-Bolt loads plans located in the `site-modules/<MODULE_NAME>/plans` and `modules/<MODULE_NAME>/plans` directories.
-Put your Bolt plan in your module's `plans` directory and give it the `.pp` extension.
+Bolt loads downloaded module plans from `modules/<MODULE_NAME>/plans/`, and local plans from `site-modules/<MODULE_NAME>/plans/`.

+Put your Bolt plan in your module's
+`plans` directory and give it the `.pp` extension.
 For example, given a plan named `my_plan.pp` in a module named `my_module`, the location of the plan would be `site-modules/my_module/plans/my_plan.pp`.